 Editor’s Note: This is a sensitive & difficult topic.
 I’m currently attempting to have these discussions in my own home, now that my children are older.
 So I reached out to my friend & counsellor Cindy Reid.
-Her ministry, Cherut Ministries, seeks to prevent and repair relationship damage before the relationship ends in divorce.

 You and your spouse have done your best, but you can’t put your relationship back together.
 Once you’ve made the decision, the first question is usually how do we tell the kids?

 How do you tell the kids?

 There’s no easy answer.
 No matter what you say or don’t say, your kids will be hurt, angry, and confused.